 - A student may be identified with a disability of Significant Developmental Delay through age nine.
 A student with a disability of Significant Developmental Delay must be reevaluated prior to the student’s tenth birthday to determine whether the student has an educational disability under one of the other disability categories and continues to have a need for special education services.

-- N: No known disability
+- N: No disability; not IDEA eligible.

 - Be a child age 3-21 years of age who has not graduated with a diploma from high school,